Richard Easton: Life and career

+In 2001, Easton won Tony and Drama Desk Awards for Best Actor in Tom Stoppard's The Invention of Love.

 In 2002, Easton starred in the title role in a three-part documentary, Benjamin Franklin, on PBS.

 Between 2005 and 2011, Easton again appeared as Benjamin Franklin in a series of commercials and videos about Freemasonry, produced for the Grand Lodge of Massachusetts A.F. & A.M.

 On October 18, 2006, while performing Tom Stoppard's The Coast of Utopia on stage during the show's second preview at the Lincoln Center Theater's Vivian Beaumont Theater, Easton suffered a heart attack and collapsed.
 His heart stopped beating, but after co-star Martha Plimpton realized that Easton's fall was serious and asked the audience if a doctor was present, a stagehand stepped up to perform CPR.
 An ambulance was called and Easton was revived with defibrillation.
 He underwent a procedure to correct a heart arrhythmia, briefly delaying the opening of the play, in which he played a central role.
 He made a full recovery and returned to the play soon after the incident.

 In 2008, Easton was inducted into the American Theater Hall of Fame.

 In 2011, Easton made a guest appearance in the second season of Boardwalk Empire, appearing as Jackson Parkhurst in the episode "Gimcrack & Bunkum".

 One of his last notable appearances in media was as the voice of Nigel, the eccentric celebrity fanatic in the game Grand Theft Auto V.

 Easton died on December 2, 2019, at the age of 86.